-- 2. Sequestration of Research Data - a.
-All original research data and/or other records involved in the allegation must be secured by the Director of Research Compliance or designee on On or before the date the accused is notified of the allegation or the inquiry begins, whichever is earlier, the Director of Research Compliance or designee must promptly take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the #Research mMisconduct proceeding, inventory the records and evidence, and sequester them in a secure manner.
+- 2. Sequestration of Research research Datadata. - a.
+On or before the date the accused is notified of the allegation or the inquiry begins, whichever is earlier, the Director of Research Compliance or designee must promptly take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the Research Misconduct proceeding, inventory the records and evidence, and sequester them in a secure manner.
 If the data are contained on a shared piece of equipment, a copy of the data may be made and secured if the copy has substantially equivalent evidentiary value. - b.
 Sequestration of research data and/or other records shall not constitute disciplinary action, but is meant to preserve the data and other records.
-Upon request, the accused shall be provided a reasonable means of access to the data and other records or to legible reproductions. - c.
-An inventory shall be made of the sequestered research data and/or other records. - 3.
+Upon request, the accused shall be provided a reasonable means of access to the data and other records or to legible reproductions. - 3.
 The Director of Research Compliance or designee shall conduct the inquiry, which may include the use of one or more additional reviewers and/or scientific consultants.

 Any formal interviews conducted as part of the inquiry process shall be recorded.
-The inquiry shall be concluded by the Director for Research Compliance or designee within fifty (50) calendardays, and a final decision shall be made by the Vice President for Research or designee whether an investigation is warranted within sixty (60) calendar days, of the commencement of the inquiry unless circumstances clearly warrant a longer period.
-If the inquiry and the final determination as to whether an investigation is warranted under paragraph (6)(a)1- of this regulation together take longer than sixty (60) calendar days from the commencement of the inquiry to complete, the record of the inquiry shall include documentation of the reasons for exceeding the sixty (60) day period.
-In addition the Director of Research Compliance or designee shall submit to the designated agency official, if and when required under applicable federal regulations when federally-sponsored research is involved, a written request for an extension of time to complete the inquiry.
-Prior to forwarding the final inquiry report to the Vice President for Research or designee, the committee shall provide the final inquiry report to the accused who shall have the right to review and comment in writing within a specified periodof timethirty (30) days of the date on which the accused received the report.
+The inquiry shall be concluded, and the Vice President for Research or designee shall make a final decision shall be made by the Vice President for Research or designee whether an investigation is warranted within sixty (60) calendar days, of the commencement of the inquiry, unless circumstances clearly warrant a longer period.
+If the inquiry and the final determination as towhether an investigation is warranted under paragraph (6)(a)1 of this regulation together take longer than sixty (60) calendar days from the commencement of the inquiry to complete, the record of the inquiry shall include documentation of the reasons for exceeding the sixty (60)

+day period.
+Prior to forwarding the final inquiry report to the Vice President for Research or designee, the committee shall provide the final inquiry report to the accused who shall have the right to review and comment in writing within thirty (30) days of the date on which the accused received the report.
 Any comments received are to be attached to the final inquiry report and be made part of the record.